 Why Do Young Drivers Have More Accidents?

-Recently a team of professionals took a look at all of the car accidents they could find that involved a young driver.
+A team of professionals looked at all of the car accidents that involved a young driver.
 They scoured the electronic databases and looked at numerous traffic collision reports.
 Then, they saved all of the reports from the car or truck accidents in which a younger driver aged 16 to 24 years was found to be at fault.
 They found some trends worth exploring, including:

 There are a number of ways that parents and guardians can increase the amount of control that they have over their young driver that could limit the chances that they are involved in an accident.
 These include:

 - Set a Curfew: Many risky activities occur after the sun has set.
 Therefore, it can be helpful to set a curfew with the younger driver and ensure that they are home at a specified time.

 - Defensive Driving Classes: While driver's ed is important, defensive driving classes can provide younger drivers with some increased experience when it comes to reacting to changing road conditions.
 This gives them the tools necessary to take evasive action in the face of an impending accident.